F

 An Overview of Cost of Living in Snohomish, WA

-The cost of living in Snohomish is among the highest in the country, making it a very expensive place to live.
-Only a small fraction of regions boast a cost of living that is at least 20% higher than the national average, and regrettably, Snohomish falls into this category, which may not be suitable for those seeking an economically favorable living environment.
+If affordability is among your top priorities when searching for a new place to live, this area may not be the ideal fit, as the cost of living in Snohomish is among the most expensive in the United States.
+Just a minority of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, Snohomish falls into this category, which may not align with your goal of finding a budget-friendly living environment.

 Housing costs are a very significant part of the Snohomish cost of living index and generally encompass a large percentage of take-home income.
 Unfortunately, in this area, the housing costs for both homes and rentals were 82.8% more than the average city.
 This includes things like home and rent prices, mortgage rates and insurance.